How To Track Staff Food Safety Certificate Compliance

 Auditing is a process of reviewing and assessing a business’s operations and processes to ensure compliance with relevant standards and regulations.
 When it comes to tracking food safety certificate compliance, auditing can be an effective tool to identify areas of non-compliance and take corrective actions to address them.

-An audit can be conducted internally or by a third-party organisation.
+An audit can be conducted internally or by a third-party organization.
 During an audit, the auditor reviews documentation related to staff food safety certificates and their compliance status.
 They may also conduct interviews with employees to verify their training and knowledge related to food safety.

 The audit report will identify any areas of non-compliance, such as missing or expired certificates, and recommend corrective actions.
 By conducting regular audits, businesses can track their staff food safety certificate compliance and take corrective actions to address any issues.